Skip to main content

 1. Go to the Virtual Machines icon in the top left taskbar.

-5. In the new window, click the Sync all groups button in the top panel.
+5. In the new window, click the Groups section in the left panel.

 1. Go to the Virtual Machines icon in the top left taskbar.